Farbod909/cs175-dont-starve/docs/final.md

 Other potential options is to provide negative rewards at the end if no crops grow.
 This way there is a strong differentiator between states where the agent is still cropping and states where plants failed to grow at all.

-## Video
-If you'd like to see the networks in action, feel free to view the video below:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vg_Oxh8irr8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>